 Dear Umakanthan.M Sir, thank you for your reply.

 This is for some urgent work which will extend till night.
-We keep a team upto 20:00.
-And the team coming in night (from 20:00) continue the same work.
-Also here we treat work done from 20:00 to 00:00 midnight as "Overtime".
-Work done from 00:00 to 08:00 covers the next day work hour (they will not come again at day).
+We keep a team up to 20:00.
+The team coming in at night (from 20:00) continues the same work.
+Also, here we treat work done from 20:00 to 00:00 midnight as "Overtime".
+Work done from 00:00 to 08:00 covers the next day's work hours (they will not come again during the day).

 From India, Chennai